snubwoody/wakunguma.com/src/articles/rust-compile-times.md

 Of course when you compare the compile times to other languages like C++ it's fairly on par.
 But rust isn't only used at a low level, it's kind of an amalgamation between low and high level programming and is often used for both.
-It's not really as easy as saying 'that one thing there' is what's causing issues, it's more of a system of decisions that as a whole lead to this.
+It's not really as easy as saying 'that one thing there is what's causing issues', it's more of a system of behaviour that as a whole lead to this.

 ## Compile time evaluation
 In rust everything happens at compile time: the borrow checker, build scripts, bundling resources, macro expansion and so on.
 As we move more guarantees to the compilation step, more work is done at compile time and the compile times suffer, code execution is not free.